melt-umn/Abella-AG-Interface/silver_compilation/BasicEncoding.md

 have access to the result without this.

-I am going to be imprecise in how I write these rules in a few ways which I belive are clearer to read than absolute precision would be:
+I am going to be imprecise in how I write these rules in a few ways which I believe are clearer to read than absolute precision would be:
 * I will use a set of clauses directly to represent mapping over it.
   For example, if we have `encode e el x` and write `el /\ x = btrue`, that means mapping over all the clauses in `el` and using